sennentech/dcb-event-sourced/readme.md

 ## Purpose

-The purpose of the event-store and event-handling libraries are to allow the following:
+The purpose of this event-store and event-handling libraries are to fulfil the following:

 -   Querying the event-store in a Command Handler prior to appending events to determine if the system is in a valid state.
 -   Publishing new events to the event-store, while guaranteeing no _relevant_ events have been added in the meantime (avoids race conditions).